art-bazhin/spred/README.md

 ## Change Detection

-By default all signals trigger their dependents and subscribers only if its value changes.
+By default, all signals trigger their dependents and subscribers only if their value changes.

 ```ts
 import { signal } from '@spred/core';